cloud-gov/product/OnboardingChecklist.md

 - [ ] As they complete training, fill out their completion dates in the [training tracker](https://docs.google.com/spreadsheets/d/1hqU6cNeEB293OT0j3OvbdAFRkrf2zDOrPVxGfnr4sSw/edit#gid=0).
 - [ ] Add them to the @cloud-gov-team [in Slack’s Team Directory](https://get.slack.help/hc/en-us/articles/212906697-User-Groups#edit-a-user-group).
 - [ ] Add them to the recurring cloud.gov meetings that are relevant for them in [the team calendar](https://calendar.google.com/calendar/embed?src=gsa.gov_0samf7guodi7o2jhdp0ec99aks@group.calendar.google.com&ctz=America/Los_Angeles).
-- [ ] Ask one of our cloud-gov team Github Maintainers (@mogul, @LinuxBozo, or @afeld) to add them to the [@18F/cloud.gov team](https://github.com/orgs/18F/teams/cloud-gov) on GitHub.
-If they are unable to help in a timely manner, ask `#admins-github` to add them.
+- [ ] Ask one of our cloud-gov team Github Maintainers (Bret or Shashank) to add them to the [@18F/cloud.gov team](https://github.com/orgs/18F/teams/cloud-gov) on GitHub.

 ### Platform-specific required items

 - [ ] Help them review and understand the responsibilities of becoming a Cloud Operations team member, as listed in our SSP.
-- [ ] Ask the Program Manager (Bret) or System Owner (Shashank) to have them added to the [@18F/cloud-gov-ops](https://github.com/orgs/18F/teams/cloud-gov-ops) team on GitHub. **(For contractors: Confirm they have cleared GSA security review before doing this one!)** If they are unable to help in a timely manner, ask `#admins-github` to add them.
+- [ ] Ask the Program Manager (Bret) or System Owner (Shashank) to have them added to the [@18F/cloud-gov-ops](https://github.com/orgs/18F/teams/cloud-gov-ops) team on GitHub. **(For contractors: Confirm they have cleared GSA security review before doing this one!)**
 - [ ] If the new person is a contractor, ask the Program Manager (Bret) or System Owner (Shashank) to have them added to the [@18F/cloud-gov-contractors](https://github.com/orgs/18F/teams/cloud-gov-contractors) team on GitHub.
-If they are unable to help in a timely manner, ask `#admins-github` to add them.
 - [ ] Add them to @cg-operators [in Slack’s User Groups](https://get.slack.help/hc/en-us/articles/212906697-User-Groups#edit-a-user-group).
 - Grant them access to the following:
   - [ ] [AWS Accounts](https://cloud.gov/docs/ops/aws-onboarding/) via the AWS web console (not Terraform) and provide one-time credentials with Toaster/Fugacious